Share

 "I like chickens" and Other Stories with Sabrina Shah

-Checkmate (acrylic and fabric on canvas, 2024, 60 x 60 x 2 cm)
+CHECK MATE (acrylic and fabric on canvas, 2024, 60 x 60 x 2 cm)

-Indeed, Shah's work is filled with contradictions, creating ambivalent and enigmatic storylines.
-In Bullseye, the word is imposed over a cheerful bull figure, subtly questioning power dynamics and (dis)honesty: Who holds the power?
-Who is the victim?
 In Half Full, a frenzied feast takes place—Shah flipped the canvas over several times during its creation, a process consuming more than a few years—producing a topsy-turvy landscape where up and down, left and right resist meaning.
-Beneath its playful surface lies an unsettling darkness: gushing blood-red tones, violent shards of light, and glimpses of infamous cartoon characters like Tom and Jerry buried beneath layers of paint.
+Beneath its playful surface lies an unnerving darkness: gushing blood-red tones, violent shards of light, and glimpses of infamous cartoon characters like Tom and Jerry buried beneath layers of paint.
 Their half-obscured fight points a haunting finger at hidden conflict and unresolved hurt.
 Shah’s work powerfully embodies how joy can quickly twist into terror, how consumption can spiral into excess, and how the line between light and shadow is often blurred.

 "I like chickens" and Other Stories with Sabrina Shah